wenakita/sonicreddragon-docs/docs/ecosystem/layerzero/overview.md

 ---
 sidebar_position: 1
+title: Overview
+description: Detailed explanation of this concept
 ---

 # LayerZero Integration

-Sonic Red Dragon leverages LayerZero V2 for secure and efficient cross-chain operations.
+Sonic Red DRAGON leverages LayerZero V2 for secure and efficient cross-chain operations.
 This page provides an overview of our LayerZero integration and its key features.

 ## Overview

 LayerZero V2 is a cross-chain messaging protocol that enables secure and efficient communication between different blockchains.
-Sonic Red Dragon uses LayerZero V2 for:
+Sonic Red DRAGON uses LayerZero V2 for:

 - Cross-chain token transfers
 - Cross-chain state synchronization